 Social Sciences Mission

 The Social Sciences Program is designed to serve a diverse student population.
 Students entering with no prior college attendance will find that the program provides a well-rounded educational experience.
-The program’s emphasis on writing, research and praxis serves to assist students to prepare for graduate or professional studies or for a wide variety of entry-level careers dealing with the social sciences.
+The program’s emphasis on communication, both oral and written, research, and critical thinking serves to assist students to prepare for graduate or professional studies or for a wide variety of entry-level careers dealing with the social sciences.
 Students with previous college study and career experience in these fields will find the program to be an excellent opportunity to develop as reflective and competent practitioners.

 Contact Information Program Director: Tina Ebenger

 Telephone: (219) 473-4392